clmay/ur-nomic/README.md

-# universal-nomic
+# ur-nomic

-Universal Nomic is a derivative of standard Nomic that begins with a single, mutable rule:
+Ur-Nomic is a derivative of standard Nomic that begins with a single, mutable
+rule:

 > Rule 1: You must change this rule.